Hi, my name is Sicco..

 I was really moved and humbled to see how each flower, tree, bird, etc gives of itself, and expresses itself fully without holding back or having expectations of certain outcomes.
 You don’t see that full wholehearted participation with the present as often with humans!
 I knew in my case that I certainly was holding back in many ways.
 A little bird singing it’s heart out on a branch taught me I was still stingy and had too much self-concern.

 Each one of us too has a unique gift or talent to share.
 The hard part is learning to trust and let go, and realizing this simple but amazing fact, getting out of our own way.
 Allowing your true nature to come forth as it is, uncovering it, and letting go of all the layers of conditioning and expectations and value judgments we have grown up with.

 Consistent Practice and Integration of Stillness into Daily Life

-Through the next decade, besides a home practice, I also practiced with meditation communities.
+Besides a home practice, I also practiced with meditation communities.
 The retreats would be a few times a year attending silent meditation retreat intensives (sesshin) ranging from several days to 7 days at a time, (retreats would consist of doing sitting meditations all day, alternated by walking meditation, working meditation, eating meditation, and sleeping meditation, so everything becomes meditation and mindfulness in action, and non-action).